bliszewski/sfmt/README.md

 Each deploy task, whether as a full deploy or just a validation, will generate a Request ID, recognizable as a 15-18 character Salesforce ID, which can be used to check on or complete the deployment at a later time.

-> Note: The 15- and 18-character IDs are effectively the same, except that the 15-character ID is case-sensitive while the 18-character ID is not; the extra 3 characters encode case information.
+> The 15- and 18-character IDs are effectively the same, except that the 15-character ID is case-sensitive while the 18-character ID is not; the extra 3 characters encode the proper casing.
 Using the 18-character ID is recommended anywhere case may be lost or distorted.

 A deploy task may run Apex tests which must all pass before the task can successfully complete.
 With the stock migration tool, running tests is default when deploying into Production but not when deploying to a Sandbox.